 by David J. Hesselgrave

-(Originally appeared in Communicating Cross-Culturally.
-Adapted and used under the "Fair Use" provision of the 1976 U.S. Copyright Act)
+Originally appeared in Communicating Cross-Culturally.
+Adapted and used under the "Fair Use" provision of the 1976 U.S. Copyright Act

 Here in the U.S. he would be able to assume that if he could demonstrate the practical superiority of a certain technique or practice people would adopt it.
 Elsewhere in the world, such a proof might fall on deaf ears and uncomprehending minds.
 An American sees a pickup truck as an absolute advance over a horse and wagon.
 It is more efficient and faster and, all in all, totally in keeping with his notion of progress.
-To the Navajo Indian the pickup truck is no less desirable, but it is not progress -- it is simply a substitute for a horse and wagon.
+To the Navajo Indian the pickup truck is no less desirable, but it is not progress, It is simply a substitute for a horse and wagon.

 This is a difficult idea to put into illustrative words.
 Perhaps it will help to compare the Navajo's overall view of history with our own.
 The Navajo believes that his people were created in mythic times through various miraculous adventures, each of which gave rise to the ancestor of one of the tribe's many clans.
-To him those times are not really past.
+To him, those times are not really past.
 By singing the proper songs and carrying out certain rituals, the Navajo medicine man brings those events of the creation myths back to life and uses them to cure illnesses.
-Similarly the Hopi Indian, dancing in his elaborate masks and costume, becomes to a degree one of the beings who created the earth and to whom the Hopi owe allegiance.
+Similarly, the Hopi Indian, dancing in his elaborate mask and costume, becomes to a degree one of the beings who created the earth and to whom the Hopi owe allegiance.